Unintentional and candid

 Few days ago, while I was returning home from a meeting, I suddenly stumbled upon a scene of a child playing near a puddle.
-She jumped over it and I took the photo.
+She jumped over and I took a photo of it.
 It was a nice little scene and it even made a very pleasing image.
 It just happens to have a lot of resemblance with one one of the most well known photos in the world.
 The obvious question is, whether this is indeed a Henri Cartier-Bresson inspired image and if so, to what extent?

 Henri Cartier-Bresson is the most well known photographer in the word and he’s known for many things.
 The photograph of a man jumping over a puddle is one of them.
 Just in case you haven’t seen it, here’s a link.
 If I’m not mistaken, the image is titled Place de l’Europe, Stazione Saint Lazare and it’s shot in 1932.